-Sikander Hashmi is an imam, writer, teacher and marketer based in Kingston, Ontario.
+Sikander Hashmi is an imam, writer, teacher and marketer based in Kanata (Ottawa), Ontario.

 Although Sikander grew up in Montreal and attended Edgewater Elementary School in Pincourt, Quebec, until age 11 (Grade 6), a sizable chunk of Sikander’s adolescence was spent at Al-Rashid Islamic Institute, a Muslim seminary in Cornwall, Ontario.
 He spent four years memorizing the entire Qur’an in Arabic, followed by a six-year classical study of Islam.
 Subjects included classical Arabic, jurisprudence, principles of jurisprudence, exegesis of the Qur’an and classical collections of the reported teachings of the Prophet Muhammad (peace be upon him), among other subjects.
 Sikander graduated in 2004 as the first to have completed the entire program at the Institute without going overseas for the final year of study, which was customary until then.